 Paying to promote social media posts

-Plan to either spend some money or send some product to influencers as payment for showing off your goods.
+Plan to either spend some money or send some products to influencers as payment for showing off your goods.
 For a benchmark, our marketing team spends between $150-$250 USD per month on advertising for each of our clients that they work with.
 You might choose to invest in Facebook ads, Instagram promotions or features on influencer accounts, promoted pins on Pinterest, or Google AdWords.

 You don’t want to do this haphazardly when you’re paying, so be very diligent that the audience you will be reaching is engaged and is interested in your type of product.
 Make sure photos and text promoting your product are the kind that have produced sales for you in the past.